Pole dynamics and an integral of motion for multiple SLE(0): Concluding Remarks

-The idea of studying the poles of the rational function is essentially the $\kappa \to 0$ limit of the \textbf{method of screening}, which also goes by the name of the \textbf{Coulomb gas} or \textbf{Dotsenko-Fateev integrals}.
-Under this method auxiliary ``screening charges'' are introduced into the Coulomb gas but are then integrated out along appropriate contours, which produces solutions $\mathcal{Z} = \mathcal{Z}(x_1, \ldots, x_{2n})$ to the positive $\kappa$ system of BPZ equations \eqref{eq: BPZ}.
-One can formally apply Laplace's method/the method of stationary phase to the integrals in these screened solutions, and under this method the screening variables become the poles of the rational function.
+Our underlying idea is to formally apply Laplace's method/the method of stationary phase to the integrals in these screened solutions.
+At least heuristically one would expect that most of the contribution to the integrals should come from neighborhoods of the critical points along each contour.
+The critical points are of the map $\bfs \zeta \mapsto \mathcal{Z}_{\kappa}^{\pre}(\bfs x, \bfs \zeta)$.
+Since $\mathcal{Z}_{\kappa}^{\pre}(\bfs x, \bfs \zeta)$ is of ``rational type'' and might be expected to degenerate to a rational function in the $\kappa \to 0$ limit, the obvious concentration points for the integrals are the poles of the rational function.
+Justifying the stationary phase argument seems to be complicated but the heuristic remains correct.
 This use of stationary phase is another reason why we refer to \eqref{eq: stationary} as a stationary relation.
-One can also view the functions $Z$ of Theorem \ref{thm: Z} as the appropriate $\kappa \to 0$ limit of the screened solutions $\mathcal{Z}$ of the BPZ equations.
+One can also view the functions $Z$ of Theorem \ref{thm: Z} as the appropriate $\kappa \to 0$ limit of the screened solutions $\mathcal{Z}_{\kappa}$ of the BPZ equations.

-The statements of our results are simpler in the case that $R \in \CRR_{n+1}(\bfs x)$ is generic, but as we pointed out it is not strictly required.
-By Lemmas \ref{lem: generic_are_simple} and \ref{lem: simple_are_generic} a non-generic function has double poles at the point where it overlaps with a critical point, and therefore the stationary relation \eqref{eq: stationary} holds in the sense that both sides are infinite (the centroid relation \eqref{eq: means} still holds).
-Even though two poles and a critical point start at the same point in the non-generic case they immediately split into three distinct points, and then remain separated for all but finitely many $t > 0$.
-This is the case in Example \ref{eg: rainbow}.
-The integral of motion $N_t(z)$ in Theorem \ref{primitive} is preserved, and $R \circ g_t^{-1}$ remains a real rational function as in Theorem \ref{thm: Rt_rational}.

-We can also modify our arguments to deal with $\deg Q = d \not \in \{ n, n+1 \}$.
-Indeed, the starting point for most of our arguments is the observation that the derivative of a real rational function with $2n$ distinct and real critical points has the factorization \eqref{eq: Rprime}.
-In the context of this paper we used $d \in \{n, n+1 \}$ throughout, since that is always the case for multiple SLE$(0)$, but most of the arguments go through unchanged if $0 \leq d < n$.
-Assuming that a function $R'$ factors as